Installation & Deployment ✅ Beginner

 notepad .env

-Fill in at least one API Key in .env:
+Fill in at least one API Key in .env, then launch:

 python -m openclaw start